Resume & Cover Letter

 How to write it:

-Be brief yet include enough detail to clearly communicate your strengths; it should be designed so the reader can visually scan the page and immediately see your top skills and primary qualities (if unsure of your top skills, please see our Identifying Skills worksheet).
+Be brief yet include enough detail to clearly communicate your strengths; it should be designed so the reader can visually scan the page and immediately see your top skills and primary qualities.
 Be sure you have highlighted how you meet at least the minimum requirements of the internship/job for which you are applying.

 Organization of information and page layout are key to résumé success.
-There are three formats to choose from: Chronological, Functional, and Combination.
 Your choice will depend on your skills, experience, and how you wish to promote them to a potential employer.

 In the U.S., a CV (Curriculum Vitae) is often requested by academic institutions.
 Its emphasis is on your teaching and research experience as well as academic awards, grants, university service, conferences, etc. Countries outside of the U.S. often refer to a résumé as a CV.